rutu77/Phonebook/README.md

 * Remove contacts from the list.
 * Remove all contacts from the list
 * Search for contacts by phone number.
-* View a list of contacts
+* See a list of contacts

 ### Dependencies